Jbwasse2/Jbwasse2.github.io/_portfolio/2offTopMap.md

 <img src="/portfolio/images/system.png" width="720" style="display: block; margin: 0 auto" />

 Using Meng's method, on average 7.29% of edges in the Gibson maps were wormholes.
 After incorporating pose I was able to reduce that to get an average of 0.19% of edges being wormholes.
 When using the respective maps on a down stream image-goal navigation task I found pruning the wormholes improved navigation success from 15.3% to 28.1%.

-I am currently following a line of research where topological maps are made online for embodied AI tasks.